Risk BowTie Method

 In the BowTie, Controls change the likelihood or consequence of a risk but Escalation Factors are conditions that can vary the effectiveness of likelihood or consequence Controls.
 Escalation Factors might include fatigue, competency, the environment, foreign exchange, drug use, human error, etc.

-For example, on an oil rig, controls such as fire detection and suppression systems might be more likely to fail on an oil rig than in an office building due to the corrosive saltwater environment.
+For example, controls such as fire detection and suppression systems might be more likely to fail on an oil rig than in an office building due to the corrosive saltwater environment.
 In this instance, Controls such as regular inspections, testing, and preventative maintenance programs might mitigate that Escalation Factor.

 It’s important to remember that, as illustrated below, not all controls will effectively manage all sources of risk or mitigate all consequences.

 Figure 6: Control Relationships